openstack/tempest/doc/source/configuration.rst

 """""""""""""
-If you are using an accounts file to provide credentials for running Tempest then you can leverage it to also specify which network should be used with server creations on a per tenant/project and user pair basis.
-This provides the necessary flexibility to work with more intricate networking configurations by enabling the user to specify exactly which network to use for which tenants/projects.
+If you are using an accounts file to provide credentials for running Tempest then you can leverage it to also specify which network should be used with server creations on a per project and user pair basis.
+This provides the necessary flexibility to work with more intricate networking configurations by enabling the user to specify exactly which network to use for which projects.
 You can refer to the accounts.yaml.sample file included in the Tempest repo for the syntax around specifying networks in the file.

 However, specifying a network is not required when using an accounts file.
 If